 Workplace: - is a location where someone works for his or her employer, a place of employment.
+It can be range from a back yard to a commercial poultry farm in terms poultry farm.

 Operation: - is the work of managing the inner workings of your business